abatten/abatten.github.io/_tutorials/setting_up_python_on_ozstar.md

 - Can edit a text file (specifically your `.bashrc` or `.bash_profile`)

 ### Some Key Definitions:
-- [Anaconda](https://www.anaconda.com/): A distribution of python designed for scientific computing.
+- [Anaconda](https://www.anaconda.com/): A distribution of Python designed for scientific computing.
 By installing Python through Anaconda, it makes managing and installing Python packages/versions much easier.
 In particular, Anaconda has a useful feature called '`conda` environments' which allows us to use different versions of Python or Python packages when we need to.
 - `conda`: A package and environment manger that is bundled with [Anaconda](https://www.anaconda.com/).
 It can install packages similar to how `pip` can install Python packages from [PyPI](https://pypi.org/) using `conda install`.
 It can also create environments using `conda create`.
 - `.bashrc`: This is a Bash shell script that runs whenever you launch an interactive shell.
 You can put any command(s) in a `.bashrc` that you would write at the command prompt.
 Then every time you launch a new interactive shell all the commands in the `.bashrc` will be executed.
 It is common practice to customise your `.bashrc` to include your own preferences (e.g. [aliases](https://en.wikipedia.org/wiki/Alias_(command)) for specific commands that you type often).
 You can find your `.bashrc` in your home directory (`~/.bashrc`).
-- `PATH`: `PATH` is an environment variable that specifies a colection of directories where programs are located.
-This is list of directories are locations where programs can be started without having to type the entire path (e.g. `/User/username/subfolder/otherfolder/program.exe`).
+- `PATH`: `PATH` is an environment variable that specifies a collection of directories where programs are located.
+This list of directories are locations where programs can be started without having to type the entire path (e.g. `/User/username/subfolder/otherfolder/program.exe`).
 For example: to run Python you would normally just use the prefix `python`, without specifying where Python is located.
 This is because `python` is already the system `PATH`.
-If there are multiple directories in `PATH` that the required program, the one that will be used is the one that was added to the `PATH` the latest.
+If there are multiple directories in `PATH` that the required program can use, the one that will be used is the one that was added to the `PATH` the latest.

 ## Preparation

 To get started, make sure that there is absolutely nothing related to Python environments currently found anywhere in your home directory or module lists.
-This includes loading any of the OzSTAR Python modules (including Anaconda), like Python; [NumPy](https://numpy.org/); [Matplotlib](https://matplotlib.org/); etc, or having any conda installation (like [Anaconda](https://www.anaconda.com/) and [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).
+This includes loading any of the OzSTAR Python modules (including Anaconda), like Python; [NumPy](https://numpy.org/); [Matplotlib](https://matplotlib.org/); etc, or having any `conda` installation (like [Anaconda](https://www.anaconda.com/) and [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).
 Loading modules or libraries that are required by Python packages is fine.

 You can ensure that all modules have been unloaded from your session use `module perge`.